ocaml/platform-blog/opam-2-0-beta.md

 ### Command-line interface

-- `opam switch create` is now needed to create new switches, and `opam switch` is overall much more expressive
+- `opam switch create` is now needed to create new switches, and `opam switch` is now much more expressive
-- `opam list` is much more expressive but may not be fully backwards-compatible
+- `opam list` is also much more expressive, but be aware that the output may have changed if you used it in scripts
 - new commands:
-    - `opam build`: setup and build the local source tree
+    - `opam build`: setup and build a local source tree
-    - `opam clean`: various cleanup operations
+    - `opam clean`: various cleanup operations (wiping caches, etc.)
-    - `opam admin`: manage software repositories (replaces the `opam-admin` tool)
+    - `opam admin`: manage software repositories, including upgrading them to opam 2.0 format (replaces the `opam-admin` tool)
     - `opam env`, `opam exec`, `opam var`: shortcuts for the `opam config` subcommands
-- `opam repository add` will now setup the new repository for the current switch only, unless you precise `--all`
+- `opam repository add` will now setup the new repository for the current switch only, unless you specify `--all`
 - Some flags, like `--test`, now apply to the packages listed on the command-line only.
 For example, `opam install lwt --test` will build and install lwt and all its dependencies, but only build/run the tests of the `lwt` package.
 Test-dependencies of its dependencies are also ignored
 - The new `opam install --soft-request` is useful for batch runs, it will maximise the installed packages among the requested ones, but won't fail if all can't be installed

 As before, opam is self-documenting, so be sure to check `opam COMMAND --help` first when in doubt.
-The bash completion scripts have also been thoroughly improved, and may help get around the new options.
+The bash completion scripts have also been thoroughly improved, and may help navigating the new options.

 ### Metadata

-There are both a few changes (mostly, extensions) to the package description format, and more drastic changes to the repository format, mainly related to translating the old compiler definitions into packages.
+There are both a few changes (extensions, mostly) to the package description format, and more drastic changes to the repository format, mainly related to translating the old compiler definitions into packages.

 - opam will automatically update, internally, definitions of pinned packages as well as repositories in the 1.2 format
-- it is, however, preferred (and faster) to use repositories in the 2.0 format directly.
+- however, it is faster to use repositories in the 2.0 format directly.
 To that end, please use the `opam admin upgrade` command on your repositories.
-The `--mirror` option will create a 2.0 mirror and put in place proper redirections, without affecting your original repository
+The `--mirror` option will create a 2.0 mirror and put in place proper redirections, allowing your original repository to retain the old format

 The official opam repository at https://opam.ocaml.org remains in 1.2 format for now, but has a live-updated 2.0 mirror to which you should be automatically redirected.
-However, this means that you shouldn't contribute package definitions in 2.0 format just yet.
+It cannot yet accept package definitions in 2.0 format.

 #### Package format

 - Any `available:` constraints based on the OCaml compiler version should be rewritten into dependencies to the `ocaml` package
-- Separating `build:` and `install:` instructions is now required
+- Separate `build:` and `install:` instructions are now required
-- It is now preferred to include the archive URL and the description of the package into the package definition (`opam`) file: use the [`synopsis:`](http://opam.ocaml.org/doc/2.0/Manual.html#opamfield-synopsis) and [`description:`](http://opam.ocaml.org/doc/2.0/Manual.html#opamfield-description) fields, as well as the
+- It is now preferred to include the old `url` and `descr` files (containing the archive URL and package description) in the `opam` file itself: (see the new [`synopsis:`](http://opam.ocaml.org/doc/2.0/Manual.html#opamfield-synopsis) and [`description:`](http://opam.ocaml.org/doc/2.0/Manual.html#opamfield-description) fields, and the
   [url {}](http://opam.ocaml.org/doc/2.0/Manual.html#opamsection-url) file
-  section.
-This allows one-file package definitions
+  section)
-- Building tests and documentation should now be part of the main `build:` instructions, using the `{test}` and `{doc}` filters
+- Building tests and documentation should now be part of the main `build:` instructions, using the `{test}` and `{doc}` filters.
+The `build-test:` and `build-doc:` fields are still supported.
 - It is now possible to use opam variables within dependencies, for example `depends: [ "foo" {= version} ]`, for a dependency to package `foo` at the same version as the package being defined, or `depends:
   [ "bar" {os = "linux"} ]` for a dependency that only applies on Linux.
-- A new `conflict-class:` field allows to easily declare mutual conflicts among a set of packages.
-Useful for example when there are many concurrent, incompatible implementations.
+- The new `conflict-class:` field allows mutual conflicts among a set of packages to be declared.
+Useful, for example, when there are many concurrent, incompatible implementations.
-- Field `ocaml-version:` has been deprecated for a long time and isn't accepted anymore.
-This should now be a dependency towards the `ocaml` package
+- The `ocaml-version:` field has been deprecated for a long time and is no longer accepted.
+This should now be a dependency on the `ocaml` package
 - Three types of checksums are now accepted: you should use `md5=<hex-value>`, `sha256=<hex-value>` or `sha512=<hex-value>`.
-We'll be progressively deprecating md5 in favour of the more secure ones ; multiple checksums are allowed
+We'll be gradually deprecating md5 in favour of the more secure algorithms; multiple checksums are allowed
-- Supplied patch fields are now required to apply with `patch -p1`
+- Patches supplied in the `patches:` field must apply with `patch -p1`
-- A new `setenv:` field allows packages to export updates to environment variables;
+- The new `setenv:` field allows packages to export updates to environment variables;
 - Custom fields `x-foo:` can be used for extensions and external tools
-- Allowed `"""` delimiters around unescaped strings
+- `"""` delimiters allow unescaped strings
-- `&` is now higher priority than `|` in formulas, as is customary
+- `&` has now the customary higher precedence than `|` in formulas
-- As installed files are now automatically tracked, the `remove:` field is not required, and should not be present in general
+- Installed files are now automatically tracked meaning that the `remove:` field is usually no longer required.

-The full, up-to-date specification of the format can already be browsed in the [manual](http://opam.ocaml.org/doc/2.0/Manual.html#opam).
+The full, up-to-date specification of the format can be browsed in the [manual](http://opam.ocaml.org/doc/2.0/Manual.html#opam).

 #### Repository format

-On the official, default repository, and when migrating repositories from older format versions, there is:
+In the official, default repository, and also when migrating repositories from older format versions, there are:

 - A virtual `ocaml` package, that depends on any implementation of the OCaml compiler.
 This is what packages should depend on, and the version is the corresponding base OCaml version (e.g. `4.04.0` for the `4.04.0+fp` compiler).
-  It also defines a bunch of configuration variables, see `opam config list ocaml`.
+  It also defines various configuration variables, see `opam config list ocaml`.
-- Three mutually-exclusive packages providing an actual implementation of the OCaml toolchain:
+- Three mutually-exclusive packages providing actual implementations of the OCaml toolchain:
-    - `ocaml-base-compiler` is the official releases from Inria
+    - `ocaml-base-compiler` is the official releases
-    - `ocaml-variants.<base-version>+<variant-name>` gathers all the other
+    - `ocaml-variants.<base-version>+<variant-name>` contains all the other
       variants
-    - `ocaml-system-compiler` relies on a compiler installed on the system outside of opam
+    - `ocaml-system-compiler` maps to a compiler installed on the system outside of opam

-The layout is otherwise the same, with these exceptions:
+The layout is otherwise the same, apart from:
 - The `compilers/` directory is ignored
 - A `repo` file should be present, containing at least the line `opam-version: "2.0"`
 - The indexes for serving over HTTP have been simplified, and `urls.txt` is no longer needed.
 See `opam admin index --help`
-- The `archives/` directory is no longer used, the cache now uses a different format and is configured through the `repo` file, defaulting to a `cache/` directory on the same server.
+- The `archives/` directory is no longer used.
+The cache now uses a different format and is configured through the `repo` file, defaulting to `cache/` on the same server.
 See `opam admin cache --help`

 ## Feedback

 Thanks for trying out the beta!
-Please post your feedback, to the [opam tracker](https://github.com/ocaml/opam/issues); other options include the [opam-devel](mailto:opam-devel@lists.ocaml.org) list and #opam IRC channel on Freenode.
+Please let us have feedback, preferably to the [opam tracker](https://github.com/ocaml/opam/issues); other options include the [opam-devel](mailto:opam-devel@lists.ocaml.org) list and #opam IRC channel on Freenode.